-1. Satisfactory, true and continuous information flow
+1. Satisfactory, true, and continuous information flow

 Participants always wish to receive timely and decent information until the event begins.
-If some changes occur until your event you should inform your participants immediately.
-This requires event planners to establish at least one information sharing channel between themselves and their participants such as an email connection system or a social media channel.
+If some changes occur until your event, you should inform your participants immediately.
+This requires event planners to establish at least one information-sharing channel between themselves and their participants, such as an email connection system or a social media channel.

-2. Decent, polite and swift services during the event
+2. Decent, polite, and swift services during the event

-3. Quality & accessibility of the content
+3. Quality and accessibility of the content

 4. Having fun

-Adding a piece of fun to an event is like adding a piece of spice to a food.
-Whatever the type, each and every participant also seek for fun in every event.
+Adding a piece of fun to an event is like adding a piece of spice to food.
+Whatever the type, each and every participant also seeks fun in every event.
 This is something about human nature.
-Event planners should always consider enjoyment of participants.
-If your participants are happy then your event can be accepted as successful.
+Event planners should always consider the enjoyment of participants.
+If your participants are happy, then your event can be accepted as successful.

 5. Networking, self-improvement or business